vollmerr/std-20/README.md

 Use `npm run start:<ENV>`, where `<ENV>` is the environment target.
 This will start the project at http://localhost:3000.

-For example, use `npm run start:prod` to start the application pointing at the production API.
+For example, use `npm run start:prod` to start the application with production environment variables set.

 ## Building
 Use `npm run build:<ENV>`, where `<ENV>` is the environment target.
 The output will be placed in `/build`.
-Copy all the contents of this folder to the destination for deploying.
+The contents of this folder will be used for deploying.

-For example, use `npm run build:prod` to build the application pointing at the production API.
+For example, use `npm run build:prod` to build the application with production environment variables set.

 ## Testing
 Use `npm run test` to perform a single run of all files with a test coverage report.